BYLAWS of the POLISH GENEALOGICAL SOCIETY of AMERICA, INC.

 Nominations and Elections

-Section 1.
-No later than the February meeting of even numbered years, the Board of Directors shall appoint Nominating Committee of not less than four (4), composed of at least one (1) Board Member and at least three (3) non-Board PGSA members.
+Section 1 No later than the February meeting of even numbered years, the Board of Directors shall appoint a Nominating Committee of not less than four (4), composed of at least one (1) Board Member and at least three (3) non-Board PGSA members.

 Section 2 a.
-The Committee shall call for nominees thru the use of PGSA publication(s), website, meetings, etc. Nominations from the membership are to be directed to the Nominating Committee Chair.
-A completed Candidate Qualification Form shall be submitted by each nominee dated by July 1st.
-Click here to download a copy of the Form
+The Committee shall call for nominees through the use of PGSA publication(s), website, meetings, etc. Nominations from the membership are to be directed to the Nominating Committee Chair.
+A completed Candidate Qualification Form shall be submitted by each nominee dated by July 1st

 b.
-The Nominating Committee shall prepare a list of candidates to fill all Director positions having first obtained the consent of each such candidate.
+The Nominating Committee shall prepare a list of candidates to fill all Director positions having first obtained the consent of each such candidate, to be submitted to the Board at the August meeting.

 Section 3 a.
 In the event there are only ten (10) candidates to fill the ten (10) positions, and if there are no objections by the members of the SOCIETY present at the November general meeting, the Secretary shall be instructed to cast a unanimous ballot for the slate proposed.
 There will be no general membership mailing of ballots.